Grant eligibility is determined by information from the Free Application for Federal Student Aid (FAFSA)

 How much can I receive from a Federal Pell Grant?

-The maximum Award for the 2014-2015 year is $5730.00.
+The maximum Award for the 2015-2016 year is $5775.00.
 The amount awarded will depend on your Expected Family Contribution (EFC), the cost of education, enrollment status, and whether or not attendance is for a full academic year or less.
+As mentioned above, your courses must be toward your degree to count toward eligibility and enrollment which determines the amount of your Pell Grant and other federal aid.

 Can I receive a Federal Pell Grant if I am enrolled less than half time?

 Yes, if you are otherwise eligible.
-Your Pell Grant will be prorated according to guidlines and you will not receive as much as if you were full time.
+Your Pell Grant will be prorated according to the federal guidelines and payment chart for the year.
+You will not receive as much as if you were full time.
 The school must disburse your Pell Grant funds in accordance with your enrollment status and cannot refuse to award you simply because you are enrolled less than half time.

 What is a FSEOG?